sikopet/blog/posts/unix-times.md

 * data blocks - contents of files and directories (special files with inode-name pairs)
 * index to those data blocks

 Entries in the index are called `inodes` (index nodes).
+Inodes contain medatada (data about data) on the files, like:

+* pointer to the data blocks
+* type of thing it represents (directory, file, etc.)
+* size of the thing
+* "mode" of the thing (nine permissions bits + three bits that primarily affect the operation of executables)
-Inodes contain medatada (data about data) on the files, like a pointer to the data blocks, the type of thing it represents (directory, file, etc.), the size of the thing, permissions bits, info on owner and group, etc. There is also a time information among the metadata.
+* info on owner and group

+There is also a time information among the metadata.
 Actually three types of them:

     .----------------------------------------------------------------------------------------------------.
     | Type        | Short name | ls option | Description                                                 |